How to Change Your Child's Surname After Remarriage

 7. If the child is old enough to understand, try to highlight the potential benefits of the name change to them.

-Statistically, most parents who involve family law experts throughout the surname-changing phase have smoother and less contentious experiences.
+Family law solicitors or experts can help create a smoother and less contentious experience.
 It is always advisable to involve legal professionals early in the process because their involvement can help save time and money and, most importantly, prevent unnecessary disputes between the parents.

 The Children Act 1989 is the key legislation governing parental responsibility and name changes for minors in the UK.
 Some key details highlighted in the act include the following: